super-monkey-fanclub/tutorial-template/docs/source/Frontend.rst

   class _HomePageState extends State<HomePage> {
     static const String _sessionUserStorageKey = 'unify.current_user';

 This section of code uses a const key for saving/loading the user login data by storing it in local storage.
+This allows the application to persist user sessions between app launches, improving convenience and reducing the need for repeated logins.

 .. _navBar: